Performance management transformation showing collaborative conversation focused on passion alignment not ratings judgment

 And when it’s all over, everyone involved agrees the process was painful, time-consuming, and minimally valuable.

-Here’s the stunning reality: according to research, only 14% of employees strongly agree their performance reviews inspire them to improve.
+Gallup found that only 14% of employees strongly agree their performance reviews inspire them to improve.
+Only 29% strongly agree their reviews are fair, and only 26% strongly agree they are accurate.

 That means 86% of employees find performance management ineffective at its core purpose: driving better performance.